edmundronald/Perq/README.md

 Perq
 ====

-Per-queue color management for Linux
+Per-queue color management for Cups in Linux